-I recently had the opportunity to record an episode of Unbelievable? with Justin Brierley (it’s airing this Saturday, August 24th2013).
-He invited two skeptics to join us and discuss apparent contradictions in the history offered by the Gospel authors when compared to non-Christian historians.
-One skeptic, with a heavy accent from the Netherlands, offered an objection related to the account of the beheading of John the Baptist.
+In an interview on Unbelievable? with Justin Brierley, I spoke with two skeptics and discussed apparent contradictions in the history offered by the Gospel authors when compared to non-Christian historians.
+One skeptic offered an objection related to the account of the beheading of John the Baptist.
 Although I had difficulty hearing and understanding his words through the telephone connection and his accent, his argument can be summed up succinctly: Josephus records the death of John the Baptist at a time in history that appears to be around 36AD, six years after the date commonly accepted for the crucifixion of Jesus.
 If Josephus’ record is accurate, John was executed after the Resurrection of Jesus, and the gospel accounts are wrong.
 This objection, along with an objection about the role and dating of Quirinius in the Gospel of Luke, formed the basis for his skepticism toward the Gospel accounts.

 While I had difficulty hearing and understanding the precise dating elements the caller referenced in his objection, I was certainly familiar enough with the nature of the complaint and the overarching principles I would use to test the testimony of Josephus against the testimony of Matthew (14:1-12) and Mark (6:14-29).
 I’ve written about these concepts related to eyewitness reliability in my book, Cold-Case Christianity, and it’s important to employ these principles to avoid stumbling over apparently contradictory minutia: